“Snapshot” of Opportunities and Threats

 - Booming urban population growth will be compounded by the growth in rural areas as more workers migrate to the cities.
 This should generate increased demands within the adult entertainment services, agriculture, bridal services (marriages), construction, domestic services and manufacturing sectors.

 - Water – China is home to almost 20% of the world’s population but has only 7% of the world’s fresh water.
 Recent environmental studies estimate that the country’s reserves declined 13% between 2000 and 2009 and official figures from 2015 showed that 40% of Beijing’s surface water was polluted to the point of not being useful even for agriculture or industrial use.

 - Fake or Counterfeit Products – The scale of this within some economic sectors is endangering the profitability of genuine corporation owned companies in electronics, garments, shoes and household products.

 - Fake Spices – Including Black Pepper, Cardomom Pods, Cinnamon (Chinese Cassia), Cloves, Ground Tumeric, Nutmeg, Oregano, Root Ginger, Saffron, Star Anise, Vanilla Pods, White pepper.
 These products are contaminating the food chain and threatening the brands of our own corporate owned legitimate suppliers.

-Sector 3 – Japan and Southeast Asia – Suzu
+Sector 3: Japan and Southeast Asia with Suzu

 Over the past decade, significant structural differences in population demographics and economic development between Thailand and neighbouring countries have transformed the available workforce.
 As an increasingly well-educated Thai population shun poorly-paid work in unglamorous sectors— predominantly in fishing, construction, agriculture, domestic services and small manufacturing businesses —migrant workers play a critical role in filling these labour shortages.
 Workers, particularly from neighbouring Cambodia, Laos and Myanmar.